MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 # Rehost an on-premises application by migrating to Azure VMs and Azure SQL Managed Instance

 This article shows how the fictional company Contoso migrates a two-tier, front-end application based on Windows .NET from VMware virtual machines (VMs) to an Azure VM by using Azure Migrate.
 The article also shows how Contoso migrates the application database to Azure SQL Managed Instance.
+This migration follows the preparations that are described in [Deploy a migration infrastructure](./contoso-migration-infrastructure.md).

 [Migration and modernization](/azure/migrate/migrate-services-overview#migration-and-modernization-tool)